 I’m super impressed with how this party turned out with hardly any prep time.
 The mama had a really nice time visiting with friends.
 The hostess kept the party casual but all of the aspects were done really nice.

-If you want to host your own “Where the Wild Things Are” baby shower, you can get these printables.
-All of the printable party decorations are available in my Etsy Shop.
-Pop on over to see the “Where the Wild Things Are” collection.
+If you want to host your own “Where the Wild Things Are” baby shower, you can purchase these printables in my Etsy Shop.
+Pop on over to see the “Where the Wild Things Are” collection and don’t forget to tag me on Instagram @elvamdesign and use hashtag #elvamdesignstudio.
+I’d love to see how you style these!